dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

    Checker workflow layout - note that the checker workflow "contains" the original workflow

 The term "entry" will be used as a generic term to refer to both tools and workflows.
 The entry that a checker workflow is testing will be referred to as an original tool/workflow/entry.

-For this tutorial we will be registering a checker workflow to test an original tool that calculates the MD5sum of a file.
+For this example, we will be registering a checker workflow to test an original tool that calculates the MD5sum of a file.
 The relevant tools and workflows for both CWL and WDL can be found in the following Git
 repository: https://github.com/dockstore-testing/md5sum-checker

 Although the next sections of this document will focus on just the CWL for the sake of simplicity,